 - How many credits will transfer into your program of study (major)?

-- For what specific courses do you still need to earn the Bachelor’s degree?
-(See the transfer counselor at SCCC if you have questions.)
+- What specific courses do you still need to earn the Bachelor’s degree?
+(See an advisor at SUNY Schenectady if you have questions.)

 - Send in your deposit to the college you will attend.

-- Send your final grades to the college you will attend.
+- Send your final grades/transcript to the college you will attend.

 - Attend an orientation session to get to know your way around your new campus.